SeisComP/main/apps/python/descriptions/scbulletin.rst

 #. ``-1`` for **autoloc1**: Print one bulletin per event.
 #. ``-3`` for **autoloc3**: Print one bulletin per event.
 #. ``--fdsnws`` for FDSNWS event text: Print one line per event.
 Useful for
-   generating event catalogs from XML file containing several events.
+   generating event catalogs.
 This option offers an alternative to generating event catalogs by :ref:`fdsnws-event <sec-event>`.
 #. ``-3 -x`` for **extended autoloc3**.
 #. ``-1 -e`` or ``-3 -e`` for **enhanced** output at high-precision.
 All times
    and distances are in units of milliseconds and meters, respectively.

-If called with an event or origin ID a database connection is necessary to fetch the corresponding object.
-Otherwise scbulletin will read the input source (defaults to stdin), grab the first found event or origin and dump it.
+If called with an event or origin ID, a database connection is necessary to fetch the corresponding object.
+Otherwise scbulletin will read the input source (defaults to stdin), grab the found events or origins and dump the bulletins.
+The input can be filtered by the event or origin IDs.
+Event and origin IDs can be provided by :ref:`scevtls` and :ref:`scorgls`, respectively.

 Examples
 ========

 #.
-Create bulletin from one event in database
+Create a bulletin from one or multiple event(s) in database

    .. code-block:: sh

       scbulletin -d mysql://sysop:sysop@localhost/seiscomp -E gfz2012abcd
+      scbulletin -d mysql://sysop:sysop@localhost/seiscomp -E gfz2012abcd,gfz2022abcd

 #.
 Convert XML file to bulletin